deepnote/jupyterlab-deepnote/README.md

 - Switch between notebooks inside a `.deepnote` file
 - View content in **read‑only** mode (no editing or saving back to the `.deepnote` file)

-## Compatibility and Maintenance

-This extension is maintained to be compatible with JupyterLab versions 4.x.
-It is recommended to keep your JupyterLab installation updated within this major version to ensure full compatibility.

 ## Troubleshooting

 If you encounter issues with the extension, verify that both the server and frontend extensions are properly installed and enabled.